The CFD - Computational Fluid Dynamics

 Velocity

 The following images depict the velocity of the fluid stream around the vehicle.
 As can be seen, there is a high velocity produced by protruding geometries such as wheels and air foils.
-The rear of the vehicle produces a considerable wake as does the rear wheel.
+The rear of the vehicle produces a considerable wake as does the rear wheels.
 Areas in red show where the fluid stream is moving quickly and thus creating pressure drag on the vehicles surfaces.